mmtcoder/IOT-Alarm-system-with-STM32F070RB-and-Nodemcu-1.0-ESP8266/README.md

 5) Buzzer
 6) 3.3v to 5v logic level converter( It is not necessary but GPIO output and input voltage aren't the same with each other)

+IMPORTANT NOTE: For Nodemcu ESP8266 libraries, you need to download "EspMQTTClient" and "PubSubClient" libraries

 Beginning of the Microcontrollers

 When ESP8266 start to run, It connects to wifi and then mqtt server.For testing to